pauldub/luvit-dnode/README.md

 end)
 ```

 See the `tests/` directory for more examples.
+There is a simple key-value database server in `test/simple__kv.lua` most other tests are from the node.js version.

 ## Tests